StrongheartedX/spider-solitaire/README.md

 ## Docker Deployment

 This application can be easily deployed using Docker.
-The image is automatically built and pushed to Docker Hub on every update to the main branch.
+The image is automatically built and pushed to Docker Hub and GitHub Container Registry (GHCR) on every update to the main branch.

 ### Using Docker Compose (Recommended)